Vesicle (biology and chemistry): Artificial vesicles

 Artificial vesicles are classified into three groups based on their size: small unilamellar liposomes/vesicles (SUVs) with a size range of 20–100 nm, large unilamellar liposomes/vesicles (LUVs) with a size range of 100–1000 nm and giant unilamellar liposomes/vesicles (GUVs) with a size range of 1–200 μm.
 Smaller vesicles in the same size range as trafficking vesicles found in living cells are frequently used in biochemistry and related fields.
 For such studies, a homogeneous phospholipid vesicle suspension can be prepared by extrusion or sonication, or by rapid injection of a phospholipid solution into an aqueous buffer solution.
 In this way, aqueous vesicle solutions can be prepared of different phospholipid composition, as well as different sizes of vesicles.
-Larger synthetically made vesicles such as GUVs are used for in vitro studies in cell biology in order to mimic cell membranes.
+Larger synthetically made vesicles such as GUVs are used for in vitro studies in cell biology to mimic cell membranes.
 These vesicles are large enough to be studied using traditional fluorescence light microscopy.
 A variety of methods exist to encapsulate biological reactants like protein solutions within such vesicles, making GUVs an ideal system for the in vitro recreation (and investigation) of cell functions in cell-like model membrane environments.
 These methods include microfluidic methods, which allow for a high-yield production of vesicles with consistent sizes.